radavies/terminal/README.md

 # Terminal

-Playing around with react to make a webpage that works kinda like a terminal screen.
+Started using react to make a webpage that worked like a terminal screen.

-Looks like I'm making it into a "game" type thing...
+Project is now a short "game" inspired by old text adventures and modern Sci-fi.

 `npm start` to run